If We Can Walk Together

 Aziz Abu Sarah is a Palestinian who grew up under Israeli occupation in East Jerusalem.
 He was first shot at when he was seven years old, and in 1991, when he was ten, his older brother Tayseer died after being arrested and beaten while in Israeli military custody.

 Maoz Inon is an Israeli who grew up in a community just 200 metres from the Gaza border.
-On 7 October 2023, his parents and many of his childhood friends were killed in the Hamas attacks.
+On 7 October 2023, his parents and many of his childhood friends died in the Hamas attacks.